LittleJustices/Rustball/ROLLSYNTAX.md

 **Notation:** kl

-Keep low keeps the N dice showing the smallest results, where N is the right-hand argument.
-For example:
+Example:

 > ~roll 2d20kl1
 > Output:
 > 2d20kl1:
 > 7 (2d20 -> [20, 7], keep lowest 1 -> [7])

+Keep low keeps the N dice showing the smallest results, where N is the right-hand argument.

 Keep low only accepts a single number as its right-hand argument, as an array doesn't make a lot of sense with this operation: